Religion in Iran: Islam

 Islam has been the official religion and part of the governments of Iran since the Arab conquest of Iran c.
 640 AD.
 It took another few hundred years for Shia Islam to gather and become a religious and political power in Iran.
-In the history of Shia Islam the first Shia state was Idrisid dynasty (780–974) in Maghreb, a region of north west Africa.
+In the history of Shia Islam the first Shia state was Idrisid dynasty (780–974) in Maghreb, a region of Northwest Africa.
 Then the Alavids dynasty (864–928 AD) became established in Mazandaran (Tabaristan), in northern Iran.
 The Alavids were of the Zaidiyyah Shia (sometimes called "Fiver".)
 These dynasties were local.
 But they were followed by two great and powerful dynasties: Fatimid Caliphate which formed in Ifriqiya in 909 AD and the Buyid dynasty emerged in Daylaman, in north central Iran, about 930 AD and then extended rule over central and western Iran and into Iraq until 1048 AD.
 The Buyid were also Zaidiyyah Shia.
-Later Sunni Islam came to rule from the Ghaznavids dynasty (975–1187 AD) through to the Mongol invasion and establishment of the Ilkhanate which kept Shia Islam out of power until the Mongol ruler Ghazan converted to Shia Islam in 1310 AD and made it the state religion.
+Later Sunni Islam came to rule from the Ghaznavids dynasty (975–1187 AD) through to the Mongol invasion and establishment of the Ilkhanate which kept Shia Islam out of power until the Mongol ruler Ghazan converted to Shia Islam in 1310 AD.